CircaVictor/actblue-analysis-1378435/README.md

 # ActBlue 1378435

 This repository contains curated bulk data and sample analysis provided by [Circa Victor](https://circavictor.com).
 Please feel free to share and use this information as you see fit.
 All we ask is that you please cite us in your investigative reporting.
+Our goal is to increase data comprehension through quality analysis.

-Looking for more?
+Need more in-depth analysis?
 Email us at [team@circavictor.com](mailto:team@circavictor.com).

 ## By the Numbers